mwarning/openwrt-examples/README.md

 * packages build into the image will be enabled by default (like `/etc/init.d/prpgram enable` has been called).
 ** Usually build an `option enabled 0` in your /etc/config/program configuration file.
 ** Or place `[ -f /etc/openwrt_release ] || exit 0` as your second line in the package Makefile
+* Files and directories put into ./files will be included into the router image.
+** For example, ./files/etc/example.txt will appear in the image files system as /etc/example.txt.
+** Usually, use a package to install custom files.
+* The common way to run scripts only once during first boot is to put them into /etc/uci-defaults/ ** The scripts there will be deleted after first execution.
+* If squashfs is used ony the router, then /rom/ will contain the read only base of the file system.
+** the sqashfs file system consists of a compressed base and layers of changes.
+** The `firstboot` command can throw away all layers/changes and the device will be as it was just flashed.